YufXiao/YufXiao/README.md

 - 👋 Hi, I’m Yufeng
-- 👀 , interested in Computer Graphics, GameDev and Pixel Art
+- ✨, interested in Computer Graphics, GameDev and Voxel Art
-- 🌱 , currently learning Software System at the University of Zurich.
+- ✨, learned Software System at the University of Zurich
+- ✨, currently working on my first independent game.
 - 📫 How to reach me: chau253841@gmail.com

 <!---